-Dr. Rosalind Conerly, is currently the Director of the USC Center for Black Cultural and Student Affairs.
+Dr. Rosalind Conerly, is the immediate past Director of the USC Center for Black Cultural and Student Affairs.

-Her interests include working with students of color to assist with their professional, identity and personal development as well as increasing the retention of underrepresented and first generation college students.
+Her interests included working with students of color to assist with their professional, identity and personal development as well as increasing the retention of underrepresented and first generation college students.

 Her research is focused on the experiences of scholar practitioners that oversee cultural centers at predominantly white institutions.